 # Examples

-In any part of Channels (Sites, Widgets, and Templates) you can use Liquid to create dynamic content.
-Below, we will show several examples that you can use for your use cases.
+In any part of Channels (Sites, Widgets and Templates), you can use Liquid to create dynamic content.
+Below are several examples for different use cases.

-In Content Pages you can generate a list of all Entries of a Type.
-In this case, we take all the Entries of the product Type in the My Bank Space.
-The variable entries on line 1 gets an array of the drop Entry.
-This array is traversed to display the meta.uuid and meta.title of each Entry by line.
+In Content Pages, you can generate a listing of all Entries of a Type.
+In this example, all Entries of the product Type in the My Bank Space are obtained.
+The entries variable on line 1 gets an array of the Entry object.
+This array is iterated to show the meta.uuid and meta.title of each Entry per row.

 {% assign entries = spaces['my-bank'].types['product'].entries %}